-The Foundation's contributions receivable as of August 31, 2019 were \$115,776, which are due from one donor.
-All contributions receivable are due within the next twelve months.
+The Foundation's contributions receivable as of August 31, 2019 was \$58,410, which is due from one donor.
+All contributions receivable are due within the next 12 months.
 Management determined that all contributions receivable are fully collectible; therefore, no allowance for uncollectible accounts is considered necessary at August 31, 2019.